bennyvdhoogen/development-standards/frontend/testing.md

 It is good to have a predefined test plan.
 This helps us to write consistent and high-quality test suits.
 A test plan may outline:

-- The scope of the tests
+- The scope of the tests.
-- Whether the focus is on unit or intergration test
+- Whether the focus is on unit or intergration test.
-- How to organise your mocking
+- Determine what to mock.
+I.e. mock away http responses.
 - How to structure test files, mocks and stubs.
 - Determine which code coverage is leading.
-- Determine baseline for code coverage.
+- Determine baseline for code coverage (??).
-- How to integrate in the deployment pipeline
+- How to integrate in the deployment pipeline.

 ## Best practices

+Here are some things to keep it mind when writing tests.
+For code snippets see examples in this Github repo.

-- Components test re-rendering logic not business logic
+- Components test re-rendering logic not business logic.
+- Write test to simulate user interactions.
 - Separate helper/util functions from the component context.
 Easier to test.
-- Don't test implementation details
+- Don't test implementation details.
-- Don't test 3rd party library api
+- Don't test 3rd party library api.
-- Make use of `data-testid`
+- Make use of `data-testid`.

 ## Framework / Libraries / Tooling